Flexible Design with Adapters

 landscape for the best payment gateway out there2, find its companion

-library in Hex, and build their whole Payment
+library in Hex, and build their whole Payment module around its API.
+They

 would use the gateway library’s structs throughout their application, and